kmchen/dreamline-webserver/README.md

 ## Optional ##

-The CSV-file  just  represents  the current state;  we  want  to  be  able  to  update  the data
-in  the system  with  a new version of  the CSV-file, implement a way to  update  the data
+The CSV-file just represents the current state. we want to be able to update the data in the system with a new version of the CSV-file.
+Implement a way to update the data
 source.
 *

 Right now we  are using this  CSV-file  as  our data  source  for the API but this  may change  in  the future.
 We  want  to be able  to  easily  switch  away  from  the static  CSVfile to  use a different persistence’s source  like  a queue system.
 Write 3-5 sentences about how a migration to  a queue system  could look  like  and what  parts of  the systems have  to  be  changed.
+*

 We want to be able to display only reviews that are in a given ‘overall_rating’-ratio.
 For example, we only want the API to return reviews that are 2.0 or above.
+*

 Provide a small user documentation for the API endpoints you implemented.
+*

 Provide unit tests where you think it  makes sense.
+*